Amazons II

 Amazons II is an anthology of fantasy stories, edited by Jessica Amanda Salmonson, with a cover by Michael Whelan.
-Following up her earlier anthology Amazons!, it consists, like its predecessor volume, of works featuring female protagonists by (mostly) female authors.
+Following up her earlier anthology Amazons!, it consists, like its predecessor volume, of works featuring female protagonists by mostly female authors.
 It was first published in paperback by DAW Books in June 1982.
+"In the Lost Lands" was adapted into a film of the same name in 2025.

 Summary

 The book collects 12 short stories and novelettes by various fantasy authors, with an introduction by Salmonson.